New Castle, Pennsylvania: Economy

 Downtown New Castle underwent a redevelopment centered around the Cascade Center.
 The downtown streets and sidewalks were rebuilt in the early 21st century in earlier styles.
 The revitalization of downtown also saw two major routes into the city, Pennsylvania Route 65 and U.S. Route 224, which had both had their termini extended into downtown in 2007.

 InfoCision, a telemarketing services company, restored the former New Castle Dry Goods Co. building, into which it relocated its offices from their former location inside Cascade Galleria.
 The building had been vacant since the late 1980s when the Troutman's department store closed.
 The building is now known as the Pier I Complex Building.

 The downtown area has also become the home of several bank offices, hosting the regional headquarters of Huntington and First Commonwealth (all descended from banks formerly based in the city but later acquired) as well as branches for PNC Bank and First National Bank.
-FirstMerit also had its regional headquarters in New Castle prior to their acquisition by Huntington, and that building is expected to be town down in 2020.
+FirstMerit also had its regional headquarters in New Castle prior to their acquisition by Huntington, and that building is expected to be torn down in 2020.
 Mellon Bank also had offices across the street from the current Zambelli Plaza before selling off its New Castle-area branches to First National Bank, which closed the office building since it already had the aforementioned branch in downtown.

 As of 2018, New Castle employed 8,677 people.
 Industries employing the most were healthcare, social assistance, utilities, transportation and warehouses.
 Healthcare and social assistance employed 1,724 people, followed by retail trade with 1,172 employees and then manufacturing employing 1,012 employees.
 The highest paying occupations in this area are utility positions, having a median income of $72,917; professional scientific and technical services, with a median income of $45,125; and educational services, with a median income of $40,469.
 The current poverty rate in this city is 27.4%, with a median household income of $31,557.
 The 2017 unemployment rate was 8.1%, greater than the U.S. average of 5.2%.
 Over the past 40 years, New Castle has been transformed from an industrial economy to a more balanced economy based on manufacturing, retail, and service-related businesses.
 Many buildings and old homes were being renovated by incoming residents.